GoFEM/pyGoFEM/README.md

 See jupyter notebooks for examples on how to setup GoFEM with python and process the results.

-It invokes [MTPy](https://github.com/MTgeophysics/mtpy) for handling MT data.
+It invokes [MTPy-v2](https://mtpy-v2.readthedocs.io/en/latest/index.html) for handling MT data.

+To generate and work with **GoFEM** mesh/model files, we use the [Python interface](https://github.com/dealii/dealii/blob/master/contrib/python-bindings/notebooks/tutorial-1.ipynb) of the deal.II library.
+It was introduced since deal.II v9.2.

 # Contributing